eBork1/Projects-Exercises/docs/projects/PHP-1.md

 2. View changes and test locally
 3. Save often, and commit to your development branch on GitHub when important changes happen
 4. Push your commits to GitHub remote
+5. For bug fixes, refactored code, and feature branches, you must create a branch off of `dev` onto a `new-feature` branch and create a PR into dev when complete

 ##### Deploy: